inglesp/django-amber/README.md

 By default, instances of subclasses of `ModelWithContent` will be serialized to the filesystem at `[app_label]]/data/[model_name]/[key].[content_format]`.
-This can be overridden by setting the `dump_path_template` class variable.
+This can be overridden by setting the `dump_path_dir` class variable.
 See the `Article` model in `tests.models.py` for an example of this.

 The file containing a serialized model instance will have two parts.
-Firstly, all fields, except for those referred to in the `dump_path_template`, are serialized as YAML.  `ForeignKey`s and `ManyToManyField`s are handled as described below.
+Firstly, all fields, except for the three mentioned above, are serialized as YAML.
+`ForeignKey`s and `ManyToManyField`s are handled as described below.
 Then follow three dashes (`---`), and then follows the value of the `content` field.

 #### `django_amber.models.ModelWithoutContent`